-Stakeholders/ Actors Sector Ministry & departments Responsibilities during normal time Duties during the impending multi-hazard EW is being issued Duties at the event of multi-hazard incidents are taking place with high impacts Duties at the event of a disaster have already started for L&Ds Risk communication tools bulletins that are being broadcast broadcasters for wider dissemination on L&Ds to national broadcasters for wider dissemination, and update data with DesInventar.
+Stakeholders/ Actors Sector Ministry & departments Responsibilities during normal time Duties during the impending multi-hazard EW are being issued Duties at the event of multi-hazard incidents are taking place with high impacts Duties at the event of a disaster have already started for L&Ds Risk communication tools Forecasts/bulletins are being broadcast special weather bulletins that are being broadcast CPC/DMC for taking updates to national broadcasters for wider dissemination CPC/DMC for taking updates on L&Ds to national broadcasters for wider dissemination, and update data with DesInventar.
 And Webbased NMHEWS for wider dissemination MoEWR Coordinate Interoperable NNMHEWC for processing for every day's Forecasts/bulletins so that NCA and broadcasters can access timely Coordinate Interoperable NNMHEWC to analyze hazardous forecasts and develop special weather bulletins.
-Develop special bulletins on heavy rainfall and highly likely river flooding, flash floods, landslide etc. Coordinate Interoperable NNMHEWC and develop special bulletins on heavy rainfall and highly likely river flooding, flash floods, landslide etc. Coordinate SoDMA, District administration, CPC/DMC, CSO consortium for taking updates on L&Ds MoAl Coordinate an Interoperable NNMHEWC so that regular agroclimatic forecasts and bulletins are broadcast, targeting the audiences of smallholder farmers, promoters, market players, rural households, CSOs, Stakeholders, entrepreneurs, value chain operators, etc. Coordinate an Interoperable NNMHEWC so that special weather bulletins for the crop-agriculture sectoral elements are being broadcast to give wearing/alerts to to the target audiences Coordinate all relevant stakeholders and ensure that L&Ds data is being sent via mobile apps to Interoperable NNMHEWC Coordinate all relevant stakeholders and ensure that L&Ds data is being sent via mobile apps to Interoperable NNMHEWC MoLFR Coordinate an Interoperable NNMHEWC so that regular agroclimatic forecasts for the livestock value chain and bulletins are broadcast, targeting the audiences of livestock herders, smallholder Coordinate an Interoperable NNMHEWC so that special weather bulletins for the livestock sectoral elements are being broadcast to give warnings/alerts to Coordinate all relevant stakeholders and ensure that L&D's data is being sent via mobile apps to Interoperable NNMHEWC Coordinate all relevant stakeholders and ensure that L&Ds data is being sent via mobile apps to Interoperable NNMHEWC
+Develop special bulletins on heavy rainfall and highly likely river flooding, flash floods, landslide etc. Coordinate Interoperable NNMHEWC and develop special bulletins on heavy rainfall and highly likely river flooding, flash floods, landslide etc. Coordinate SoDMA, District administration, CPC/DMC, CSO consortium for taking updates on L&Ds MoAl Coordinate an Interoperable NNMHEWC to ensure regular agroclimatic forecasts and bulletins are disseminated, targeting audiences such as smallholder farmers, promoters, market players, rural households, CSOs, Stakeholders, entrepreneurs, and value chain operators.
+Coordinate an Interoperable NNMHEWC so that special weather bulletins for the crop-agriculture sectoral elements are being broadcast to give warnings/alerts to the target audiences Coordinate all relevant stakeholders and ensure that L&D's data is being sent via mobile apps to Interoperable NNMHEWC Coordinate all relevant stakeholders and ensure that L&D's data is being sent via mobile apps to Interoperable NNMHEWC MoLFR Coordinate an Interoperable NNMHEWC to broadcast regular agroclimatic forecasts for the livestock value chain and bulletins, targeting audiences Coordinate an Interoperable NNMHEWC so that special weather bulletins for the livestock sectoral elements are being broadcast to give Coordinate all relevant stakeholders and ensure that L&D's data is being sent via mobile apps to Interoperable NNMHEWC Coordinate all relevant stakeholders and ensure that L&Ds data is being sent via mobile apps to